ufz/ogs/web/content/docs/userguide/blocks/time_loop.md

 #### Single time step

-This is the simplest type of time steppings used for solution of elliptic pdes as in the `SteadyStateDiffusion` process.
+This is the simplest type of time steppings used for solution of elliptic PDEs as in the `SteadyStateDiffusion` process.
 It only requires its type to be given and is used for stead-state problems:

 ```xml